craftcms/image/README.md

-# Cloud Image
+# Image

+> NOTE: These images are still a work-in-progress and should not be used in production.

-This is the base image for the Craft Cloud images.
+This repository contains the code for building container images for Craft CMS.

 ## S6 Overlay